 The rest day

-I woke up about 8 am on Saturday 3rd August because I went to bed very late: before getting into sleeping bag in refugiu I needed get drinking water and fuel for the woodstove as according to weather forecast the rain should start 3 am.
+I woke up about 8 am on Saturday 3rd August because I went to bed very late: before getting into sleeping bag in refugiu I needed get drinking water and fuel for the woodstove as according to the weather forecast the rain should start 3 am.

 There was a cross with solar panel and batteries that run small eternal light.
 I tried to connect my gadgets by destructing my backup micro USB cable but it did not have the right voltage.
 As I learned later, it is wise to take small 12V adapter with you to Romanian mountains because this enables getting electricity at some refugius and from some shepherds.